Astros vs. Rangers Player Props Betting Odds

-Bookmakers have listed player props for Marcus Semien, Alex Bregman and others when the Texas Rangers host the Houston Astros at Globe Life Field on Friday at 8:05 PM ET.
+Player prop bet odds for Marcus Semien, Alex Bregman and others are listed when the Texas Rangers host the Houston Astros at Globe Life Field on Saturday (at 4:05 PM ET).

 Bet on this matchup or its props with BetMGM!